M-Pepper/linux-cac-walkthrough/README.md

 If there are errors restart the daemon:

     sudo systemctl restart pcscd.socket && sudo systemctl restart pcscd.service

+Lastly the following command will unload the kernel modules and allow whatever is plugged into the usb slot to claim it.
+This is generally only useful if you get the following message from the `pcsc_scan`: "scanning present readers waiting for the first reader..."

+	modprobe -r pn533 nfc

 Now that the middleware is operational we can pivot to unlocking and interacting with our CAC.
 First use `opensc-tools` to query some information about your CAC; the following command will list driver information available to OpenSC and if OpenSC can interact with the middleware. **This is important and probably the largest stumbling block!**: